-- All safeguarding concerns, discussions, decisions, and reasons for those decisions, will be recorded in writing on the Bromcom Safeguarding module and passed without delay to the DSL.
-Our records will include a clear and comprehensive summary of any concerns, details of how concerns were followed up and resolved, a note of any action taken or not taken, how any decisions were reached and any outcomes. - The recording of Incident/Welfare concerns must be reported via BromCom.
+All safeguarding concerns, discussions, decisions, and reasons for those decisions, will be recorded in writing via the Bromcom Safeguarding module and brought without delay to the attention of the DSL.

+Child Protection records will record facts and not personal opinions.
+A body map will be completed if injuries have been observed within the Bromcom reporting system.
+If members of staff are in any doubt about recording requirements, they will discuss their concerns with the DSL or a member of the Safeguarding team.

+The recording of Incident/Welfare concerns must be reported via BromCom.
 Once reported all trained DSLs within the academy will be sent a notification of a safeguarding concern and then it can be acted upon.
 No concerns should be reported using a paper-based system as this is not secure and leaves very sensitive information at risk of being shared. t will be then allocated to a DSL to address and follow up.
 You may need to have further discussions with a DSL to help inform what their next steps will be.
 If you are concerned about a child at a time when you haven't got access to Bromcom, disclosures and concerns can be sent to safeguarding@langleyparkprimaryacademy.org.uk This will be sent straight to the DSLs.
-This should be used as a last resort and only on the rare occasion that you haven't got access to Bromcom. - Records will be completed as soon as possible after the incident/event, using the child's words and will be signed and dated by the member of staff.
-Child protection records will record facts and not personal opinions.
-A body map will be completed if visible marks or injuries to a child have been observed. - If there is an immediate safeguarding concern the member of staff will consult with a DSL before completing the form as reporting urgent concerns takes priority. - If members of staff are in any doubt about recording requirements, they will discuss their concerns with the DSL. - Child protection records will include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved and details regarding any action taken, decisions reached and the outcome. - Child protection records are kept confidential and stored securely.
-Child protection records will be kept for individual children and will be maintained separately from all other records relating to the child in the setting.
-Child protection records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL. - All child protection records will be transferred in accordance with data protection legislation to the child's subsequent setting or school, under confidential and separate cover as soon as possible.
-Child protection files will be transferred securely to the new DSL, separately to the child's main file, and a confirmation of receipt will be obtained. - In addition to the child protection file, the DSL will also consider if it would be appropriate to share any information with the DSL at the new setting or school in advance of a child leaving, for example, information that would allow the new setting or school to continue to provide support. - Where the setting receives child protection files from another setting, the DSL will ensure key staff such as the Special Educational Needs Co-Ordinators (SENCOs) will be made aware of relevant information as required. - Where a child joins the setting and no child protection files are received, the DSL will proactively seek to confirm from the previous setting whether any child protections exist for the child, and if so, if the files have been sent.
+This should be used as a last resort and only on the rare occasion that you haven't got access to Bromcom.

+Records will be completed as soon as possible after the incident/event, using the child's words and will be signed and dated by the member of staff/amend as appropriate If there is an immediate concern the member of staff should consult with a DSL before completing the form as reporting urgent concerns takes priority.

+If members of staff are in any doubt about recording requirements, they will discuss their concerns with the DSL.

+Child protection records will include a clear and comprehensive summary of the concern, details of how the concern was followed up and resolved and details regarding any action taken, decisions reached and the outcome.

+Child protection records are kept confidential and stored securely.
+Child protection records will be kept for individual children and will be maintained separately from all other records relating to the child in the Academy.
+Child protection records are kept in accordance with data protection legislation and are retained centrally and securely by the DSL.

+All child protection records will be transferred in accordance with data protection legislation to the child's subsequent Academy, under confidential and separate cover as soon as possible; within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
+Child protection files will be transferred securely to the new DSL, separately to the child's main file, and a confirmation of receipt will be obtained.

+In addition to the child protection file, the DSL will also consider if it would be appropriate to share any information with the DSL at the new school or college in advance of a child leaving, for example, information that would allow the new school or college to continue to provide support.

+Where the Academy receives child protection files from another setting, the DSL will ensure key staff such as the Special Educational Needs Co-Ordinators (SENCOs) will be made aware of relevant information as required.

+Where a pupil joins the school and no child protection files are received, the DSL will proactively seek to confirm from the previous setting whether any child protections exist for the pupil, and if so, if the files have been sent.